PAROL6 Control Board

 Cooling

-Keep fan current draw around 0.1 A. Do not go over 0.3 A.
+Keep the fan current draw around 0.1 A and do not exceed 0.3 A.

 Connections